 To date, the sampling behaviour of such ideal observers has been compared to that of human participants to identify bias in several (relatively uncomplicated) versions of full information problems.
-These results suggest that, as in secretary problems, participants have been observed to sample too few options, frequently in economic scenarios (Baumann et al., 2020; Cardinale et al., 2021; Costa & Averbeck, 2015).
+The results suggest that often in economic scenarios, as in secretary problems, participants sample too few options (Baumann et al., 2020; Cardinale et al., 2021; Costa & Averbeck, 2015).
 Our studies reported herein are inspired by the paradigm used by Costa and Averbeck (2015), who found that participants undersampled when compared to a Bayesian version of the optimality model.
-This bias was reported across economic scenarios including buying a subway ticket, a television, and a diamond ring.
+This bias was reported across economic scenarios including, for example, buying a subway ticket, a television, and a diamond ring.
 Although Costa and Averbeck (2015) and the other studies that show undersampling bias all used numbers to communicate option values, numerous different stimuli are used across the literature to indicate the value of an option (e.g., Baumann et al., 2020; Cardinale et al., 2021; Costa & Averbeck, 2015; Furl et al., 2019; Goldstein et al., 2020; Guan & Stokes, 2020).
-However, a recent slate of studies on full information tasks has shown results that show oversampling rather than undersampling (Furl et al., 2019; van de Wouw et al., 2022).
-These new studies employed a number of new methods, which were introduced primarily to adapt the full information problem to picture-based (rather than number-based) domains, including searches for the most attractive face, food or holiday destination, where option values are inherently subjective and personalised.
-It is possible that any of these methods (which we will discuss in greater detail in the Methods sections herein) could have given rise to oversampling instead of undersampling.
+However, a recent slate of studies has reported oversampling rather than undersampling on a full information task (Furl et al., 2019; van de Wouw et al., 2022).
+These new studies employed several new methods, which were introduced primarily to adapt the full information problem to picture-based (rather than number-based) domains, including searches for the most attractive face, food or holiday destination, where option values are inherently subjective and personalised.
+It is possible that any of these methods (which we will discuss in greater detail in the Methods sections below) could have given rise to oversampling instead of undersampling.

-What exactly are the circumstances under do people show this undersampling bias on economic tasks?
+The conflicting findings for different full information problems leads us to the question: under what exact circumstances do people show an undersampling bias on economic tasks?
 And what computational mechanisms give rise to this bias?
-Our current paper directly investigated these questions by systematically manipulating several of the new methods that are associated with studies that show oversampling, while keeping an economic scenario where participants make decisions about smartphone contract prices.
-Although participants did increase their sampling for sequences containing more options, generally participants maintained a relatively constant number of samples before decision, across most methods manipulations.
+Our current paper directly investigates these questions by systematically manipulating several of the new methods that are associated with studies that show oversampling, while keeping an economic scenario where participants make decisions about smartphone contract prices.
+Although participants did increase their sampling for sequences containing more options, generally participants maintained a relatively constant number of samples before decision, across most method manipulations.
 In contrast, the ideal observer’s sampling behaviour was sensitive not just to sequence length but also to the payoff scheme (i.e., which ranks of choices were rewarded).
 This suggests that the stimulus domain per se (number- versus picture-based), combined with the choice of payoff scheme, may play a role in determining the size of undersampling bias.
 On a computational level, we found that participants’ sampling decisions on the economic task were best fit by a Bayesian model with a parameterised cost to sample, compared to a number of other computational models that could theoretically explain bias.
-The proclivity that we observed for participants’ to sample only within a restricted range, regardless of methods features, may therefore arise because participants’ perceive that sampling is an intrinsically costly activity and so they limit how many options they are willing to sample before committing to one option.
+The proclivity that we observed for participants to sample only within a restricted range, regardless of methods features, may therefore arise because participants perceive that sampling is an intrinsically costly activity and so they limit how many options they are willing to sample before committing to one option.

 General Methods